bot-app/trading/docs/freqai.md

 ## Install prerequisites

-The normal Freqtrade install process will ask if you wish to install FreqAI dependencies.
+The normal Trading install process will ask if you wish to install FreqAI dependencies.
 You should reply "yes" to this question if you wish to use FreqAI.
 If you did not reply yes, you can manually install these dependencies after the install with:

 ``` bash
 pip install -r requirements-freqai.txt